 Instructions

-- Bake 18-20 minutes or until wooden toothpick inserted in center comes out clean.
-Remove cupcakes from pans.
-Immediately poke the tops of the cupcakes using a wooden skewer, fork, or toothpick.
+- When cupcakes are done baking, remove from the oven and immediately poke the tops of the cupcakes using a wooden skewer, fork, or toothpick.
 Pour into the holes the condensed milk/caramel mixture.

 - While cupcakes are cooling, prepare the frosting: In a stand mixer, combine the butter and powdered sugar.
 Cream until light and fluffy for 2-3 minutes.
 Add in the heavy cream, caramel, and vanilla.
 Mix until combined on low.
 Then on medium-high mix for 8 minutes until light and fluffy.